This post may contain affiliate links. As an Amazon Affiliate I earn from qualifying purchases.

 In general, resistance bands will last about two years as long as you don’t leave them out in the sun.
 Low quality loop bands might only last about one year.

 Just think of resistance bands as big rubber bands.
 Just like rubber bands, they get old and brittle with age.
 This is the result of molecular bonds changing in the rubber by ozonation and oxidation.
-Basically there are three big enemies of resistance bands;
+Basically there are four big enemies of resistance bands;

 I’m not the right person to explain how it works exactly but if you’re interested in the details, click here.